EDLC 510 Instructional Strategies for Diverse Learners

 Discussions (2)

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to provide a thread in response to the provided prompt for each Discussion.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
-In addition to the thread, the candidate is required to reply to two other classmates’ threads.
+Each thread must be supported by at least 2 scholarly citations and 1 scriptural reference in current APA format.
+In addition to the thread, the candidate is required to reply to 2 other classmates’ threads.
 Each reply must be at least 100 words.
 (CLO: B, C, G)

 Interview Assignment